moritzheiber/apprentice/README.md

 Apprentice is tiny server application (under 300 lines of ruby code) that determines the integrity of a running [MariaDB/MySQL slave](https://mariadb.com/kb/en/replication-overview/) or [MariaDB Galera master-master cluster member](https://mariadb.com/kb/en/what-is-mariadb-galera-cluster/) and responds to HTTP requests on a pre-defined port, depending on the state of the server it is checking on.

+## How to install?

+    $ gem install apprentice

+Alternatively, you can clone the sources and use [gem2deb](https://github.com/ln/gem2deb) in order to create a viable Debian package.
+I might be able to provide updated Debian packages for Debian/Ubuntu in the future.

 ## How does it work?

 You can find out about the syntax by running `apprentice --help`: